Ampparamppa/FSO_Submissions/part0/excercise06.md

 activate Server
 Server ->> Browser: 201 created status
 deactivate Server
-Note: Browser appens new to the DOM locally
+Note right of Browser: Browser appens new to the DOM locally